How do I register for the Program?

 - JD Information sessions: JD students must attend an information session to be eligible to participate in the Program.
 The session covers Program expectations and guidelines, and there is an opportunity to ask questions.
 Students only need to attend one (even if they choose to register each year of their JD).

-- MLM Program briefing: full-time international MLM students will receive a Program briefing on day one of their Orientation.
-The session will cover the same topics as described above.
+- MLM Program briefing: full-time international MLM students will receive a Program introductory during their Orientation.
+The session will introduce the Program and its benefits to the student experience and career prospects

-- MLM Mentor Program Reception: mentors and mentees in both cohorts are invited to this event.
+- MLM Mentor Program Launch: mentors and mentees in both cohorts are invited to this event.
 It is an opportunity for matches to meet for the first time, to network with other mentors and mentees, for mentors to receive their induction into the Mentor Program, and for mentees to receive refresher information.
 The Reception is hosted by the Law School Dean, and features [a] guest speaker[s].
-The event is held in late March in Semester 1 and late August in Semester 2.
+The event is held in mid-April for the Semester 1 mentoring cohort and mid-September for the Semester 2 mentoring cohort.
 Invites will be sent to mentors and mentees closer to the time.

 - Mentees-attend an information session/briefing: 30 minutes